zspitz/dlr/docs/dlr-spec-hosting/current-issues.md

 **Spec HostingHelpers and think about how it fits the general model**.

 **ScriptScope doesn't offer a case insensitive variable lookup even if languages support it**.
-Since we never fully build the case-insensitive symbol design, and since we intend to go to dict&lt;str,obj&gt; over IAttrColl, we have no model for langs that want to do case-insensitive lookups without O(n) searching the table.
+Since we never fully build the case-insensitive symbol design, and since we intend to go to dict\<str,obj\> over IAttrColl, we have no model for langs that want to do case-insensitive lookups without O(n) searching the table.